HPSCTerrSys/TSMP2/README.md

 ## Quickstart

-> [!NOTE]
+> [!TIP]
-> Please work with caution when directly using the backend of TSMP2.
+> The top-level TSMP2 script `build_tsmp2.sh` is a shell-based.
+However, the build-system itself is cmake-based.
+During execution, the CMAKE-command is printed.
+Thus, one can always reproduce the build command of the framework.

 1. Clone this repository.